nelson888/java-rest-client/README.md

 The RestRequest holds the data of an Http request to a REST service.
 You can construct a request with a RestRequest.Builder.

-### BodyHandler
+### BodyProcessor
-The BodyHandler interface is used for writing content into request, such as objects converted to json, files or anything else.
-Some are implemented in BodyHandlers, and if you want to implement your own, you can extend AbstractBodyHandler
+The BodyProcessor interface is used for writing content into request, such as objects converted to json, files or anything else.
+Some are implemented in BodyProcessors, and if you want to implement your own, you can extend AbstractBodyProcessor

 ### ResponseHandler
 The ResponseHandler interface handles the response given by the REST server.
 It converts the input stream